 July 1st – Celebrate Canada Day!
 With street parties, fireworks and parades there are loads of free activities throughout the city.

-July – Free Outdoor Movie Nights at Second Beach in Stanley Park every Tuesday after sunset until end August
+July – Free Outdoor Movie Nights at Second Beach in Stanley Park every Tuesday after sunset until the end of August (this was cancelled in 2020 dates for 2021 TBA)

-July 25th – The Honda Celebration of Light held in English Bayis a week-long festival based in Vancouver, British Columbia, featuring the world’s largest offshore fireworks competition.
+July – The Honda Celebration of Light held in English Bayis a week-long festival based in Vancouver, British Columbia, featuring the world’s largest offshore fireworks competition.
+(Cancelled until 2022)

 All month – Richmond Night Markets